gear-foundation/gear-wiki/docs/developing-contracts/examples/multitoken.md

 ---
-sidebar_label: 'ERC-1155'
+sidebar_label: 'Multitoken'
 sidebar_position: 5
 ---

-# ERC-1155
+# Multitoken

 ## Introduction

 A standard interface for contracts that manage multiple token types.
 A single deployed contract may include any combination of fungible tokens, non-fungible tokens or other configurations (e.g. semi-fungible tokens).

 The idea is simple and seeks to create a smart contract interface that can represent and control any number of fungible and non-fungible token types.
-In this way, the ERC-1155 token can do the same functions as an ERC-20 and ERC-721 token, and even both at the same time.
+In this way, the MTK can do the same functions as an ERC-20 and ERC-721 token, and even both at the same time.

 ## Interface

 ### Events